Operating Systems in Rust #2: Shell

-This is a series of posts about my journey creating a kernel in rust.
+This is a series of posts about my journey creating a kernel in Rust.
 You can find the code for this project here and all of the posts in this series here.

-Like I mentioned in the previous post, we can't yet use heap allocated data structures, so we'll start with implementing a Global Allocator.
-This will allow us to use APIs like Box and Vec anywhere in our kernel which will make our lives much easier.
+As I mentioned in the previous post, we can't yet use heap-allocated data structures, so we'll start with implementing a Global Allocator.
+This will allow us to use APIs like Box

 Memory Allocators

-First, we'll create a new file src/linear-allocator.rs and will create the basic data structure for our allocator:
+and will create the basic data structure for our allocator:

 src/linear-allocator.rs